sbansal6/alpaca-mcp-server/README.md

 **Note:** Replace the paths with your actual project directory paths.
 This command automatically adds the MCP server configuration to Claude Code without manual JSON editing.

-The Claude MCP CLI tool need to be installed separately.
-Check following official pages for availability and installation instructions
+The Claude MCP CLI tool needs to be installed separately.
+Check following the official pages for availability and installation instructions
 * [Learn how to set up MCP with Claude Code](https://docs.anthropic.com/en/docs/claude-code/mcp)
 * [Install, authenticate, and start using Claude Code on your development machine](https://docs.anthropic.com/en/docs/claude-code/setup)

 ## VS Code Usage

+To use Alpaca MCP Server with VS Code, please follow the steps below.

 VS Code supports MCP servers through GitHub Copilot's agent mode.
 The official VS Code setup document is available here: https://code.visualstudio.com/docs/copilot/chat/mcp-servers